 Known as the home to European institutions, Brussels has become central to strategic decision-making for most companies.
 The Belgian capital is where the new standards and regulations are drafted, where behaviours not abiding by European laws are punished, and where actions are put in place to combat all forms of unfair competition and unjustified obstacles to international trade.

 Our Brussels office was set up in 1967.
-It now comprises four partners, and counts among its ranks lawyers drawn from ten different nationalities as well as former high officials of the European Commission.
+It now comprises five partners, and counts among its ranks lawyers drawn from ten different nationalities as well as former high officials of the European Commission.
 Gide Brussels has in-depth knowledge of the procedures behind drafting and implementing EU regulations, making it the perfect partner for successfully representing the interests of its clients.
 Gide Brussels specialises in all major business sectors (transport, energy, telecommunications, financial services, media, agri-food) and main fields of regulatory intervention (public tenders, EU financing, product or foodstuff safety, health, environment, climate etc.).

 Over the years, we have acquired considerable experience and significant expertise enabling us to offer tailored and innovative solutions to competition issues encountered by our clients, including anti-competitive agreements, abuse of dominant position, merger control and State aids.